pinczakko/python_package_howto/README.md

 2. How to test the package by "staging" it into the system's python site-package

-3. How to "unstage the package from the system's python site-package
+3. How to "unstage" the package from the system's python site-package

 4. How to install the package into the system's python site-package